kasuken/ama/readme.md

 I'm Emanuele in the real life.

+---

+I have a blog in English (https://dev.to/kasuken) and one in Italian (https://www.emanuelebartolesi.com)

+---

-I live to learn every day and share what I have learned.
+### I live to learn every day and share what I have learned.

 <div align="center">
 <img src="kasuken.png">